₹ 2 lakh – ₹ 80 lakh

 - Anticipating threats: Helps in foreseeing competitive challenges and technological disruptions, allowing proactive measures to safeguard market position.
 Indian mobile manufacturers faced intensified competition from Chinese brands, prompting strategic adjustments.

-- Optimising resource utilisation: Facilitates efficient allocation of resources such as finance, raw materials, and labor, optimising productivity and enhancing competitiveness.
+- Optimising resource utilisation: Facilitates efficient allocation of resources such as finance, raw materials, and labour, optimising productivity and enhancing competitiveness.
 This strategic alignment supports consistent operational performance and growth.

 - Adapting to change: Enables organisations to navigate rapid market fluctuations and evolving consumer preferences, fostering agility and resilience.
 Businesses that embrace environmental insights can innovate and adjust strategies effectively.